Exceptionall/Dashboard_for_Chocolate/README.md

 ### Step 1: Data Collection
 The dataset was collected from internal sales systems, containing detailed transactional data related to chocolate sales, product types, and customer demographics.

-### Step 2: Data Cleaning
+### Step 2: Data Cleaning (SQL)
-The data was cleaned to ensure accuracy and completeness:
-- Handled missing values.
+SQL queries were used to clean and prepare the data for analysis.
+The following steps were taken:
+- **Remove duplicates**: Eliminated any repeated records in the sales data.
+- **Handle missing values**: Filled in or removed records with missing data.
-- Corrected data types for time and numerical data.
+- **Data normalization**: Ensured consistent data types for fields such as dates and numbers.
-- Removed duplicates and irrelevant records.
+- **Data filtering**: Removed irrelevant records that were outside the scope of analysis (e.g., products that were no longer sold).

 ### Step 3: Data Visualization
 Power BI was used to create visualizations that cover: